What is the WRP?

 Participating in the WRP may allow students with disabilities to explore careers in the federal service and gain interviewing experience.
 Government and private sector agencies can hire students through the WRP for jobs in a variety of fields, anything from business to science--students from all majors and backgrounds are welcome!

-To find out more information, please join us in Sadler for an info session on September 19 in the Colony Room or September 25 at 4:00pm in the James Room.
+To find out more information, please join us in Sadler for an info session on September 24 or September 25 at 4pm in the York Room.
 Or contact firstname.lastname@example.org for more information!
 You do NOT have to attend an information session in order to register and participate in the program.
 You may schedule an appointment with SAS if you wish to meet with us and receive more information.

 Applicants for the program must: